ag-informatics/streamflow/README.md

 - Adjust the symbology in order to display the results in a more comprehensible way.

 ### Script structure
-Let's disect the structure of the 'clip_dem' script
+Let's disect the structure of the script

 First the class 'QCoreApplication', is imported from the Qt framework.
 This class is used to provide and contain a main event loop, in which other events from the operating system and QGIS can be processed and dispatched.
 Next qgis classes that will be used are imported from the qgis core module.